The Emerge project

 CONTEXT AND MAIN ISSUES

-In the Mediterranean, more than one shark or ray species out of two is threatened with extinction, making this basin one of the most critical global hotspots for elasmobranchs.
+Elasmobranch species (rays, skates and sharks) are among the most impacted vertebrates.
+In the Mediterranean, more than one ray or shark species out of two is threatened with extinction, making this basin one of the most critical global hotspots for elasmobranchs.
 Over one third of these species are classified as threatened, while many others remain poorly studied or not yet assessed.

 A major obstacle to their protection lies in the lack of knowledge about their movements, breeding, feeding and nursery areas.
 Elusive, mobile and low in abundance, sharks and rays often escape conventional monitoring methods.
 In the absence of precise data, management and conservation measures remain partial and sometimes poorly adapted.